 - When you see faint blisters on them then flip.

-- Spread some oil or ghee all over, flip again.
+- Spread some oil or ghee all over on this side and flip again.

 - Spread oil or ghee on this side too.

-- If you are making them to carry for tiffin or picnics then apply some more oil, so that they stay soft.
+- If you are making them to carry for tiffin or picnics then spread some more oil, so that they stay soft.

 - Serve these warm or at room temperature with pickle or curd (yogurt).